A popular ingredient in beauty products and hand cleaners could be creating a new environmental threat!

-Most people think that when they feel the texture in a product, they are experiencing apricot or walnut shells, they have no idea that what they actually feel is small pieces of plastic, because a lot of packaging stresses the 'natural' side of the ingredients.
+Most people think that when they feel the texture in a product, they are experiencing apricot or walnut shells, they have no idea that what they actually feel is small pieces of plastic, because a lot of packaging stresses the supposedly natural side of the ingredients.

 Then onus is on us as consumers to make sure we do the right thing by ourselves and our environment.
-If we don't purchase them, they won't make them!
+If there's no demand, supply will cease.

 There are many biodegradable alternatives already in use by responsible manufacturers, including sea salts, ground walnut or almond shells, ground apricot kernels or pumice.